columbia/egalito-artefact/README.txt

 Egalito has already been built from source on this VM, in ~/egalito-head.
 (If you want to try this yourself, see scripts/BUILDING.txt.)
-The advanced exercise contains an additional copy of Egalito built with different flags.
+The advanced exercise contains an additional copy of Egalito built with extra flags.

 1. Try running the usrbin demo to transform existing system executables with Egalito.